 So what’s the big deal?
 We’ve uncovered the data, and the data tells us one thing—the power of online reviews shouldn’t be underestimated.
 You need to know what people are saying about your business online because reviews can hurt or help your bottom line.

-Historically, word of mouth has been a powerful source for business referrals, and it still is today, but the Internet has added a layer of information.
+Historically, word of mouth has been a powerful source of business referrals, and it still is today, but the Internet has added a layer of information.
 For example, say you’re a real estate agent who worked with Jane Doe to buy her first house.
 The hunt was like finding a needle in a haystack, but you helped her find her dream house and you can consider her a satisfied customer.
 As a result, Jane goes out of her way to refer you to her friend Sam, which is great!
-However, you should know that Sam will probably do some online research before reaching out to you—he’ll check out your website, read a few reviews, probably check your facebook and twitter profiles, and compare you to other potential real estate agents.
+However, you should know that Sam will probably do some online research before reaching out to you—he’ll check out your website, read a few reviews, probably check your Facebook and Twitter profiles, and compare you to other potential real estate agents.

-According to a Pew Research Center survey, as of January 2014, 87% of U.S. adults use the Internet and 58% of adults own smartphones.
-Worldwide, the United Nations reports 40% of the population is online.
+According to a Pew Research Center survey, 96% of U.S. adults aged 30-49 use the Internet and 77% of adults own smartphones.
+The United Nations reports 47% of the world’s population is online.
 The Internet is fast becoming our #1 source of information in our daily lives.
 Who are the best real estate agents in my area?
 Where is the nearest dry cleaner?
 Why is everyone talking about kale?
 The answers are at our fingertips.

-With Jane’s recommendation and a few minutes spent online, Sam is able to form an opinion about you as a real estate agent before ever having met you.
-The majority of customers, like Sam, will read up to six reviews before forming an opinion of a business.
+With Jane’s recommendation and a few minutes browsing online, Sam has formed an opinion about you as a real estate agent before ever having met you.
+The majority of customers will read up to seven reviews before forming an opinion of a business.

 5 Reasons Online Reviews Matter for Your Business